Field Sales Pipeline Software: A No‑BS Field Guide

 - Mobile screens built for fast field updates

-This is not about convenience.
-It is about data quality and speed.
-Late updates produce weak forecasts and missed follow-ups.
+This is not about convenience; it’s about data quality and speed.
+Late updates produce weak forecasts and missed follow‑ups.

 GPS should improve coaching and coverage

-GPS belongs in the stack because field leaders need proof of coverage, not rep storytelling.
+GPS belongs in the stack because field leaders need proof of coverage, not stories.
+Used well, GPS helps managers fix execution gaps that stall revenue.

 Offline reliability beats pretty design